cefsharp/CefSharp/README.md

 release, *or preferably the new CEF3 Pre-release getting out of beta real-soon-now*, is the only version officially supported; it's very unlikely that we will fix bugs in older releases.

-# Forks
+# Branches & Forks

+* Development is done in `master`. *formerly called* `CefSharp3` New features are preferably added in feature branches, if the changes are more than trivial.
+* Ultra-stable/LTS work is done in `CefSharp1`.
-- [The cefsharp project page](https://github.com/cefsharp/CefSharp) is the recommended starting place.
+* [The CefSharp project page](https://github.com/cefsharp/CefSharp) is the recommended starting place.
 This is the "official" CefSharp fork, as maintained by the CefSharp community.
-- You can also view [the entire network of public forks/branches](https://github.com/cefsharp/CefSharp/network).
+  You can also view [the entire network of public forks/branches](https://github.com/cefsharp/CefSharp/network).

 # Links